ESSENTIALS OF DIAGNOSIS

 Patients with diabetes are prone to other renal diseases.
 These include papillary necrosis, chronic interstitial nephritis, and type 4 (hyporeninemic hypoaldosteronemic) renal tubular acidosis.
 Patients are more susceptible to AKI from many insults, including intravenous contrast material and concomitant use of an ACE inhibitor or ARB with NSAID.

 With the onset of microalbuminuria, aggressive treatment is necessary.
 Strict glycemic control should be emphasized early in diabetic nephropathy, with recognition of risk of hypoglycemia as CKD becomes advanced (see CKD section).
 Recommended blood pressure goals should be tailored to the individual patient: based on the ACCORD trial, those with microalbuminuria (30–300 mg/day) and preserved GFR and those with significant CVD likely derive little benefit from blood pressure lowering much below 140/90 mm Hg, although the 2017 guidelines from the American Heart Association advocate treatment to 130/80 mm Hg or less.
 Those with overt proteinuria (especially when more than 1 g/day) benefit from a goal of less than 130/80 mm Hg.
-ACE inhibitors and ARBs in those with microalbuminuria lower the rate of progression to ...
+ACE inhibitors and ARBs in those with microalbuminuria lower the rate ...